-Ms. Sarah Lambert is just about to submit and complete a multi-phase qualitative and mixed methods PhD on Open Education as Social Justice undertaken after a 20-year career in educational technology.
+Ms. Sarah Lambert completed a multi-phase qualitative and mixed methods PhD on Open Education as Social Justice after a 20-year career in educational technology.
 Sarah’s work in higher education has been made in the context of regional communities and widening participation.
 She has a track record of quality critical research outputs, including best-in-conference awards and runner-up best research paper in the 2018 Fred Mulder Awards for Global Open Education research.
-She maintains extensive international research and practice networks and is currently co-editing a special edition of the Journal of Interactive Media in Education, devoted to Open Education as Social Justice, with Prof. Laura Czerniewicz (University of Cape Town).
-This journal publishing project is supported by funding from the William and Flora Hewlett Foundation to ensure ECR and Global South participation and representation in the publishing opportunity.
-Sarah currently manages Deakin’s $5 million HEPPP program, focussed on evaluation methodologies, principles and practice and the link to investment.
-Previous research and scholarship interests have included ePortfolio, role-based and collaborative online learning.
+She maintains extensive international research and practice networks and recently co-edited a special edition of the Journal of Interactive Media in Education with Prof. Laura Czerniewicz (University of Cape Town).
+This project was supported by funding from the William and Flora Hewlett Foundation to ensure ECR and Global South participation and representation in the publishing opportunity.
+Sarah currently manages Deakin’s c$5 million per annum HEPPP program for the benefit of students who are under-represented in higher education such as regional, indigenous, and first in family.
+Previous research and scholarship interests have included ePortfolio, MOOCs and collaborative online learning.
 Sarah has been involved in 4 Australian Office of Learning and Teaching national research projects (two on ePortfolio, one on Open Education, and one as Steering Committee member).
 As a hybrid practitioner/researcher she is uniquely placed to leverage her technological, research and widening participation experiences to lead this study.

 Professor Yin Paradies is Chair in Race Relations and Indigenous Knowledges and Culture Coordinator at Deakin University.
 He conducts research on the health, social and economic effects of racism as well as anti-racism theory, policy and practice across diverse settings, including the Internet, workplaces, schools, universities, housing, the arts, and health.
 He has authored 182 publications, including 114 peer-reviewed articles, 20 book chapters and one book.
 Professor Paradies has delivered 240 presentations and is an investigator on 11 current, and 42 completed, grants (11 as lead investigator) worth over $28.2 million as well as an invited reviewer for 100 peer-reviewed journals.
 At July 2019, Prof. Paradies had over 7,000 citations across all publications, with a Google h index of 45.